mockk/mockk/README.md

 * Some known issues related to Kotlin 1.3, Gradle 5 and Spring Boot were fixed in MockK 1.9.
 Please report if you face any problems.
 * PowerMock needs a workaround to run together with MockK [#79](https://github.com/mockk/mockk/issues/79#issuecomment-437646333). (not sure after workaround if it is generally usable or not, please somebody report it)
+* Inline functions cannot be mocked: see the discussion on [this issue](https://github.com/mockk/mockk/issues/27)

 Table of contents: